konflux-ci/konflux-ci/README.md

 1. Create an account on a public registry (unless you have one already).

-2. Create a [push secret](#configuring-a-push-secret-for-the-build-pipeline) based on your login information and deploy it to your namespace on the cluster.
+2. Create a [push secret](#configuring-a-push-secret-for-the-build-pipeline) based on your login information and deploy it to namespace `user-ns2` on the cluster.

 3. Create a new repository on the registry to which your images will be pushed.
    For example, in Quay.io, you'd need to click the